Privacy risk in GeoData: A survey

 \subsection{Evaluation measure for Geomasking}

-The performance of the geomasking techniques can be evaluated in terms of how efficient and effective they are when applied on geospatial data sets.
-The efficiency of a geomasking technique evaluate how scalable a masking technique is on a large data set with millions of records, while the effectiveness of a geomasking technique is measured by the accuracy and the protection it can provide for an individual.
+The performance of the geomasking techniques can be evaluated in terms of how efficient and effective they are when applied to geospatial datasets.
+The efficiency of a geomasking technique evaluates how scalable a masking technique is on a large dataset with millions of records, while the effectiveness of a geomasking technique is measured by the accuracy and the protection it can provide for an individual.
 Next, we discuss different measures that have been proposed to evaluate geomasking techniques in terms of scalability, accuracy, and privacy.